arif-ak/pricing_intelligence/README.md

 * run the command "php bin/console cache:clear"
 * run the command "php bin/console doctrine:database:create"
 * run the command "php bin/console doctrine:schema:update --force"
+* run the command "php bin/console doctrine:fixtures:load" - This inserts 'Industry Buying' website, categories and brands into the database

 ## Project running
 * run command "bin/console server:run" to run the application in your system
 * access url provided from terminal or run locally
-* please note : enter website names as "Industry Buying"(case sensitive) on website creation page, as current code only supports crawling for 'industry buying' e-commerce site
+* Please note : enter website names as "Industry Buying"(case sensitive) on website creation page, as current code only supports crawling for 'industry buying' e-commerce site